Real Estate Frequently Asked Questions

 Important: if the terms of a deal are agreed upon by both parties, but then the buyer backs out, the earnest money may not be returned to the buyer.
 Ask your agent about the ways to protect your earnest money – such as offer contingencies.

-Written offers should stipulate the timeframe in which the seller should respond.
-Giving them 24 to 48 hours should be more than sufficient.
+If you’re interested in an investment property for sale, you should understand the necessary waiting times during the process.
+Written offers should stipulate the timeframe in which the seller should respond, so giving them 24 to 48 hours should be more than sufficient.

 Sellers can flat-out accept or reject an initial offer.
 But there a third path that is quite common, sellers can initiate a counteroffer.
 Remember this: a deal isn’t dead until it’s dead.
 So, if a counteroffer is proffered by the seller, you’re still in the game.
 You and your agent just need to review it determine whether the counteroffer is acceptable.
 If so, then approving it closes the deal immediately.
 Keep in mind, offers and counteroffers can go back-and-forth many times; this is not unusual and negotiations are a part of what we do on a daily basis for our buyers and sellers.
 Each revision should bring both parties closer together on the terms of the deal.

-ABSOLUTY AND YES!
+Absolutely!
 Home inspections are required if you plan on financing your home with an FHA or VA loan.
 For other mortgage programs, inspections are not required.
 However, home inspections are highly recommended because they can reveal defects in the home that are not easily detected.
-Home inspections bring peace of mind to one of the biggest investments of a lifetime.
+Home inspections bring peace of mind to home investors and the like, as a home is one of the biggest investments of a lifetime.

 It’s not required, but our agents WILL suggest it!
 Final walk-throughs give buyers a chance to make sure nothing had changed since their first visit.
 If repairs were requested, as part of the offer, a follow-up visit ensures that everything is squared-away, as expected, per the terms of the contract.